 Both Dan's father and mine became block wardens with metal hats.
 Dan said his father got a gas mask; I don't remember if mine did.
 Our mothers both made blackout curtains so our electric lights wouldn't leak out from the windows, telling the enemy where we were.

-My father and Mr. Yamashiro were fellow gardeners exchanging ideas all the time.
+My father and Mr. Yamashiro were fellow gardeners who exchanged ideas all the time.
 I don't know how they did it because my father's English wasn't that good, and according to him Mr. Yamashiro spoke only Japanese.

 When the families left they gave us the canned food they had to leave behind.
 My sister still has the doll that her little friend gave her.
 Her family didn't have enough room to take it with them to the internment camp.